kennabogue/kennabogue/README.md

 * DONE      Headers.
 * DONE      Links between the markdown pages.
 * DONE      Links to other web sites.
-* One or more images that are hosted in the GitHub repo.
+* DONE      One or more images that are hosted in the GitHub repo.
 * One or more images that are hosted elsewhere on the web.
 * DONE      A list.
 * DONE      Some text that is bolded.